yutec/FightBrand/README.md

 This folder contains Julia program files for random coefficients logit demand estimations in the Unix-type shell environment.
 It also includes Stata scripts within subfolder `post/testIV` to perform weak IV tests.

-In addition to the above CSV files, the estimation needs input files for random draws simulated by external program.
+In addition to the above CSV data files, the estimation needs input files for random draws simulated by external program.
 We used Matlab's lhsnorm to generate Latin hypercupe samples from normal distribution.
 The file names must be consistent with the dimension of the random coefficients distribution and the number of simulation draws.
 Matlab codes used for random number generation are `sampleDraws.m` and `simDraw.m`.
 They are included within the directory `~/work/kantar/brand/workfiles/simdraws` where the input random number files are also located.

 The program should run in the following steps.

 #### 1. mainMulti.jl
 Estimate RC logit demand using various specifications & IV approaches from 20 starting points.
 For acceleration, it is advised to use multiple processors by entering in the command shell:

-	julia -p 20 -O3 mainMulti.jl
+	julia -p 20 -O3 mainMulti.jl 2>&1 | tee -a err.txt

 where 20 is the maximum number of CPUs for running each of the estimation runs from 20 starting points.
 More CPUs are redundant, and large memory is not required.
+In case of a program error, all the output messages on the screen can be found by inspecting the error log file `err.txt`.

-For PBS clusters, a sample job launch script looks as follows:
+For PBS clusters, a sample job launching script looks as follows:

 	#!/bin/bash
 	#PBS -S /bin/bash